Joy-JoyLin/customer-segmentation/README.md

-# Customer Segmentation for Local Restaurant
+# Customer Segmentation for New Market Entry